Workforce Cost Planning: How to Turn Headcount Data Into Budget Insights

 Resource Allocation

-One Model lets you visualise your cost allocation journey over time through detailed charts.
+One Model lets you visualize your cost allocation journey over time through detailed charts.
 While this can present a plethora of data, each data point offers invaluable insights.
 For those who prefer a more structured representation, a tabulated view can provide clarity.

 All you need to do is create a data set that shows the amount of cost to allocate, along with the start and end dates of that allocation.
 From current headcount to cost allocation for recruiting, the process to get the answer is the same.
 For example, if you spent $10,000 on job advertisements on LinkedIn from Jan.
 1, 2018, to Dec.
 31, 2018, One Model can efficiently allocate that spend per day throughout the year.